 The Washington Supreme Court entered order NO. 25700-A-1349 adopting the MCLE Board’s suggested amendment to the Admission and Practice Rule (APR) 11 ethics requirement, effective Sept.
 1, 2022.

 Licensed legal professionals in the state of Washington are required to continue their legal education throughout their careers in order to remain eligible to practice law.
 The Mandatory Continuing Legal Education (MCLE) Board plays a critical role in defining and determining compliance with the minimum education requirements.
 The Board meets five times a year to consider MCLE policy issues and review requests from legal professionals, including requests for waiver and extension of time to meet their minimum education requirements, and holds hearings on denied requests.

-Proposal to Amend APR 11
+Preliminary Suggested Amendment to APR 11

 Meeting Dates and Minutes

 Jan.
 13, 2023

 Aug.
 5, 2022